 The Samson Cree Nation Early Learning and Treaty Protectorate and Enforcement are hosting an engagement where Ketayak and Awisisak will come together for discussions on Samson Cree Nation Sovereignty, Treaty, and early learning, as well as the Nipisihkopahk Awasisak Declaration, and succession planning for the future.

-The Event will be held at the Bear Hills Powwow Grounds on June 16 and 17, 2025, for 12-35 year olds (youth) and Elders 65+
+The Event will be held at the Maskwacis Bear Park Powwow Grounds on June 16 and 17, 2025, for 12-35 year olds (youth) and Elders 65+.

 Parents/Caregivers: